Norwegian, Swedish grids to put $107 mln into new Nordic power-balancing system

 After a deadlock in negotiations that lasted several months, and which left net power importer Finland at risk of being left out of the system, the grids reached a deal early last year that allowed a national veto in balancing decisions.

-The new model will include information technology (IT) that digitizes and centralises balancing control, under which imbalances in the power system will be settled within 15 minutes, meeting European Union requirements.
+The new model will include information technology (IT) that digitizes and centralizes balancing control, under which imbalances in the power system will be settled within 15 minutes, meeting European Union requirements.

 “Automation is an absolute prerequisite for managing the changed power system.
 The changes mean that we will do more in a shorter time,” said Lowina Lundstrom, head of Svenska Kraftnat’s system operations.